organizedanvrchy/Projects/README.md

 ---

 ## About
-This repository is simply a collection of my projects, each demonstrating different programming languages, frameworks, and tools that I've learned along the way on my coding journey.
-Whether you're a developer looking for inspiration or a learner exploring new technologies, this repository has something for you.
+This repository is simply a collection of links to my projects, each demonstrating different programming languages, frameworks, and tools that I've learned along the way on my coding journey.
+The purpose of this repository is to provide an easy way to access and track my progress across multiple repositories.

 ---